Sleep difficulties in children and adolescents

 - sometimes adventurous activities occur-going to the fridge, dressing; note: if the activity becomes more complex-dress then ride a bike this is less likely to be sleepwalking and more a confusional arousal into true wakefulness;

-(3) NIGHT TERRORS (connected to SWS sleep cycle)
+(3) NIGHT TERRORS - connected to Delta (SWS) sleep cycle

-- Recurrent episodes of abrupt awakening from sleep, during first third of night, child wakes with scream, cry;
+- Recurrent episodes of abrupt awakening from sleep, during first third of night, child wakes with screaming or crying;

-- Intense physiological arousal (increased heart rate, profuse sweating, pupils dilated) and fear; occurs during non-REM sleep, that is SWS; and so, can be associated with sleepwalking;
+- Intense physiological arousal (increased heart rate, profuse sweating, pupils dilated) and fear; occurs during non-REM sleep, that is DElTA SWS ; and so, can be associated with sleepwalking;

 - Difficult to comfort the child;